 - How to trace photos and information back to the original sources.

-I can tailor the program to all grade and skill levels.
+I can tailor the program to all grades, skill levels and time frames.